Shinkansen: Signal system

 The Shinkansen employs an ATC (automatic train control) system, eliminating the need for trackside signals.
 It uses a comprehensive system of automatic train protection.
 Centralized traffic control manages all train operations, and all tasks relating to train movement, track, station and schedule are networked and computerized.

 Electrical systems

-Shinkansen uses a 25 kV AC overhead power supply (20 kV AC on Mini-shinkansen lines), to overcome the limitations of the 1,500 V direct current used on the existing electrified narrow-gauge system.
-Power is distributed along the train's axles to reduce the heavy axle loads under single power cars.
+The Shinkansen uses a 25 kV AC overhead power supply (20 kV AC on Mini-shinkansen lines) to overcome the limitations of the 1,500 V direct current used on the existing electrified narrow-gauge system.
+Power is distributed among the train's axles to reduce the heavy axle loads under single power cars.
 The AC frequency of the power supply for the Tokaido Shinkansen is 60 Hz.